Toddler is terrified of having hair washed

 When his crying diminishes, hug him and reassure him that you love him and he is safe with you always.
 Then tell him that you would still like to wash his hair, and you will make sure he is safe.
 You will almost certainly have a repeat of the crying.
 He may also arch his back, seem to be crying without real tears, lash out at you, get hot, and sweat.
 This is nature's way of helping him release fears.
 You may worry that you are torturing him, but expressing this fear is actually exactly what he needs to let go of his anxieties.
 Breathe your way through it and just hold him, if he will let you.
 (Otherwise stay very close and keep your soothing voice going to stay connected.)
 Reassure him that you are there keeping him safe and you will always keep him safe.

 When you have done as much of this as you can handle, you can ask again if he's ready for his hair wash.
 If he still says No, you can say, "Sweetie, I do want to wash your hair, but we don't have to do it tonight.
-Ok?
-But soon?"
+We can do it soon, when you're ready.
+Ok?"
 He will agree, and you can go on with his bath without the hair wash, knowing that you have done good work.
 He felt safe enough to trust you with his big feelings, and you showed up in a solid way so that he can go further next time.

 Sit in the back of the tub, with him in front of you, his back to you.
 Fill a small plastic cup with warm water and ask him if he wants to be the one to pour it on his hair.
 If he says no, but begins to cry, hold him.
 Your goal, remember, is to give him a chance to get out all those feelings that have made him hate having his hair washed all this time.
 You don't care if his hair gets washed.
 So let the cup get just close enough so that he cries, while you hold him and tell him that you will always keep him safe.
 If he has already worked out most of his fears, his tears will be short.
 If not, they will be long.
 Eventually, though, he will probably pour the water himself, or let you pour it.
 Tell him that he can tell you when to start pouring and when to stop.
 Keep it toward the back of his head.
 That's it.
 No hair wash, just a little water at the back of his head.